brandur/sorg/content/articles/disallow-unknown-fields.md

-hook = "Using Go's `DisallowUnknownFields` option to improve an API's developer experience by making naming mistakes quicker to resolve." location = "Berlin" published_at = 2024-05-05T08:21:27+02:00 title = "Web APIs: Enrich DX By Disallowing Unknown Fields"
+hook = "Using Go's `DisallowUnknownFields` option to improve an API's developer experience by making naming mistakes quicker to resolve." location = "Berlin" published_at = 2024-05-05T08:21:27+02:00 title = "Web APIs: Enriched DX By Disallowing Unknown Fields"
 +++

 Go's JSON library provides the [decoder option `DisallowUnknownFields`](https://pkg.go.dev/encoding/json#Decoder.DisallowUnknownFields) which even if not intuitively obvious, is a handy option fo adding a layer of improved DX to web APIs.
 As the name would suggest, it causes a decoder to error when encountering a property in a JSON object being decoded that's not present in the struct being decoded to.